kmzzhang/nbi/README.md

 ## nbi: neural bayesian inference

-Do you have challanging inference problems that are difficult to solve with the standard MCMC or Nested Sampling codes?
+Do you have challanging inference problems that are difficult to solve with standard MCMC or Nested Sampling methods?
 Are you looking to fit the same forward model to thousands or millions of observed datasets?
 `nbi` may be your solution.

-`nbi` is a simulation-based inference engine designed as a straightforward substitution for your favorite MCMC or Nested Sampling packages.
-It is great for solving challanging inference problems as well as batch inference problems.
+`nbi` is an engine for Neural Posterior Estimation (NPE) focused on out-of-the-box application to common astronomical data, such as light curves and spectra.
-It implements a custom neural posterior estimation algorithm that integrates importance sampling, which allows for efficient, asymptotically exact results.
+Compared to related packages, `nbi` requires minimal customization and can easily substitute for It also implements a custom NPE algorithm that integrates importance sampling, which allows for efficient, asymptotically exact results.

 ## Installation